samartined/seamless-coopmod-eldenring/README.md

 ## Prerequisites to Use

-- Windows 11
-- Steam Accout Open
-- Elden Ring Game buyed in library
+- Elden Ring Game in Steam library and installed
-- Elden Ring Game intalled
 - Internet connection

 ## Prerequisites to Compile

 - Windows PowerShell Admin
-- Win-PS2EXE intalled
-- Internet connection

 ## How Use
    Double click in .exe file or execute it